Sponsored message

 Covered California has been working with the IRS and insurance plans for months "to refine the process of issuing 1095-A's," said Lee.
 "Still, we know it won't be perfect, and we will learn things in the first year and make improvements before we do it again for 2015."

 Many tax preparers and commercial tax software products can accept information from Form 1095-A, Covered California asserted.
-It added that taxpayers at certain income levels may be able to get free software or in-person tax filing assistance.
+It added that taxpayers at certain income levels may be able to get free software or in-person tax filing assistance

 The open enrollment period to sign up for a 2015 individual plan continues until Feb.
 15.

-Thank you for your generous support and believing in independent news.
+Thank you for your generous support and belief in the value of independent news.